aornueos/solon/README.md

 ## Contributing

-This is a personal project — issues and pull requests are welcome but treated case by case.
+This is a personal project, issues and pull requests are welcome but treated case by case.
 Please open an issue describing the change before opening a PR.

 ### Code style

 - TypeScript with strict mode. `tsc --noEmit` must pass.
-- Comments explain **why**, not what — leave room for the next reader to make a different call.
+- Comments explain **why**, not what, leave room for the next reader to make a different call.
 - Performance: the editor runs at keystroke frequency.
 Subscriptions to the Zustand store should select primitives or stable refs only; broad `useAppStore()` calls in hot components will re-render the world.
 - Filesystem operations: writes must use `lib/atomicWrite.ts`; paths must pass `assertInsideProject` from `lib/pathSecurity.ts`.